Image Credit: Annie Spratt

 Festivals are fast becoming one of the most popular ways to spend your great British summer, so let's dive in and find the best kid friendly music festivals in the UK this summer!

-Location: Arley Hall Cheshire and Knebworth House Hertfordshire
+Location: Arley Hall Cheshire

-Have a go at arts, crafts, circus skills, animals, inflatables, science shows and masses more.
+Plus all the family can have a go at arts, crafts, circus skills, animals, inflatables, science shows and masses more.

 Location: Alex James' Farm, near Kingham, Oxfordshire